-10This is a slight abuse of terminology as the AR and KLM test are defined by the moments they evaluate, and are not tied to a particular estimator.
-Both tests require HAR covariance estimates because of serial correlation in the Phillips curve residual u_t and the DL structure of the instrument set.
+11Both tests require HAR covariance estimates because of serial correlation in the Phillips curve residual u_t and the DL structure of the instrument set.

-11As explained in Appendix A, the fact that IRF estimates at horizons beyond the VAR lag length are inconsistent does not affect the asymptotic validity of the AR or KLM tests for SP-IV VAR used in the simulations.
+12As explained in Appendix A, the fact that IRF estimates at horizons beyond the VAR lag length are inconsistent does not affect the asymptotic validity of the AR or KLM tests for SP-IV VAR used in the simulations.